kasev/ECCE/README.md

 ## Purpose
 This repository serves as a supplementary material for the article "Righteousness in Early Christian Literature: Distant Reading and Textual Networks", published in *Annali di storia dell’esegesi*.

 It contains scripts, data and figures.
 The scripts are in Python 3 programming language and mainly have a form of Jupyter notebooks.
 All our analyses aim at being fully reproducible and we invite other scholars to reuse our code and data for their analyses.
-If you reuse the code, please, cite the article above.
+If you reuse the code, please, use the citation below and refer to the article.
+---

+## Citation

+Kaše, V., Nikki, N., and Glomb, T. (2021).
+ECCE_DIK: (Version v1.2).
+Zenodo. http://doi.org/10.5281/zenodo.4972801

 ---
 ## Authors